alx-tools/Hack-The-Virtual-Memory/03. malloc, the heap and the program break/README.md

 ![0x10 bytes preceeding malloc](https://s3-us-west-1.amazonaws.com/holbertonschool/medias/0x10-malloc.png)

-This data will actually be used by `free` in order to save it to a list of available blocks for future calls to `malloc`.
+This data will actually be used by `free` to save it to a list of available blocks for future calls to `malloc`.

-But our study also unveils a new question: what are the first 8 bytes of the `0x10`-bytes used for?
+But our study also raises a new question: what are the first 8 bytes of the 16 (`0x10` in hexadecimal) bytes used for?
 It seems to always be zero.
 Is it just padding?

 ### RTFSC